kibo-money/kibo/README.md

 ## Structure

-- `parser`: The backbone of the project, it does most of the work by parsing and then computing datasets from the timechain.
+- `parser`: The backbone of the project, it does most of the work by parsing and then computing datasets from the timechain
-- `website`: A web app which displays the generated datasets in various charts and dashboards.
+- `website`: A web app which displays the generated datasets in various charts
-- `server`: A small server which will serve both their resources
+- `server`: A small server which will serve both the website and the computed datasets via an API

 ## Setup